truchjan/mern_projects/README.md

 ## deployed version
 Projects are deployed on render.com
 - IMPORTANT - render's free tier puts services to sleep after 15 minutes of inactivity.
 This means that the first loading of the application will take a long time.
 Please be patient
+- if you run into any trouble while running the projects, please contact me at truchjan0@gmail.com

 Fakebook: https://fakebook-jr40.onrender.com/